CharlesCarley/FileTools/Documentation/FileStructure.md

 ```

 ## Reserved Codes

-The following are reserved chunk identifiers that are used to build the API.
+The following are reserved chunk identifiers that are used when loading.

 | CODE | Description                                                                                                                      |
 | ---- | :------------------------------------------------------------------------------------------------------------------------------- |